lukeyeager/lukeyeager.github.io/_posts/2016-11-29-upgrading-pip.markdown

 $ pip --version
 pip 1.5.4 from /usr/lib/python2.7/dist-packages (python 2.7)

-# I double-checked which verison of pip was being used
+# I double-checked which version of pip was being used
 $ which pip
 /usr/local/bin/pip